 Reviewing Driver Priorities

 After creating business drivers, it is best practice to review them and their weighted prioritization ranking.
-In many organizations fine tuning the ranking process occurs even during the portfolio evaluation process as the results sometimes don’t match expectations.
+In many organizations, fine-tuning the ranking process occurs even during the portfolio evaluation process as the results sometimes don’t match expectations.

 Following completion of a new driver prioritization, you will have the opportunity to review the list of driver priorities.
-This list will be in order of highest priority at the top and lowest priority at the bottom.
+This list is in order of highest priority at the top and lowest priority at the bottom.
+(See Figure 9.12.)

-Figure 9.12: The drivers are arranged in a list of descending priority (Source: Advisicon) (09-12-theDriversAreArrangedInAListOfDescendingPriority.tif)
+Figure 9.12 Drivers Arranged in List of Descending Priority (09-12-theDriversAreArrangedInAListOfDescendingPriority.tif)

+Source: Advisicon

-If you have selected manual prioritization, you can feel free to make additional changes to the priority values until you are satisfied with the results.
-You can use the normalize feature to adjust the values to total 100% or you can manually make adjustments to reach that total.
+If you have selected manual prioritization, you are free to make additional changes to the priority values until you are satisfied with the results.
+You can use the normalize feature to adjust the values to total 100 percent, or you can manually make adjustments to reach that total.

 If you have selected calculated prioritization, it is recommended that you go back and review your pair-wise comparison if the priority values seem to be unexpected.